What is the definition of compromise?

-To compromise is to give concession in an argument or disagreement with the aim of being able to reach an agreement.
-This is not always easy…When my husband and I were dating we had our first argument over whether you should be willing to agree to differ – we didn’t agree!
+To compromise is to give concession in an argument or disagreement, with the aim of being able to reach an agreement.
+This is not always easy.
+When my husband and I were dating we had our first argument over whether you should be willing to agree to differ.
+We didn’t agree!

-Throughout history there are those heroes of faith who stood for what they believed in, who fought for the freedom of speech, and the freedom to practice our faith that we now take for granted.
-We should not compromise and we should not be complacent – we need to encourage dialogue and discussion with those who have different views from our own, but also to be willing to speak out, to say what we believe.
+Throughout history there are those heroes of faith who stood for what they believed in.
+People who fought for the freedom of speech, and the freedom to practice our faith, that we now take for granted.
+We should not be complacent.
+There is a need to encourage dialogue, and discussion, with those who have different views from our own.
+And be willing to speak out, to say what we believe.